VitoChan01/Soccer/README.md

     - Functinos to filter the event log by the last player of a possession or by all players involved in a possession.
     - Function to report movement statistics within a possession.
 - [`helpers.py`](helpers.py):
-    - Functino to get the field position in grid coordinate system.
+    - Function to get the field position in grid coordinate system.

 ## Event log
 The event log has the following attributes: